anoobbacker/election-leaderboard/prediction/output1.md

 #### Conclusion:
 The 2024 election for the Malappuram constituency is predicted to result in the victory of *ET Mohammed Basheer* from the *IUML* with a vote share of around 56%-58% and a margin in the range of 250,000 to 270,000 votes.
 The slight decrease in turnout does not significantly affect the well-entrenched support for IUML in this constituency.'
 # Ponnani
-content="### Analysis and Prediction: Ponnani Constituency - 2024 Election
+### Analysis and Prediction: Ponnani Constituency - 2024 Election
 #### Historical Context
 - **2009:** E. T. Mohammed Basheer (IUML) won, with a vote share of 50.21% and a margin of 82,684 votes.
 Voter turnout was 77.15%.
 - **2014:** E. T. Mohammed Basheer (IUML) retained the seat, with a reduced vote share of 43.43% and a margin of 25,410 votes.
 Turnout was 73.81%.